dd9jn/rfc4880bis/crypto-refresh.md

 This value is used to check that the passphrase was correct.
 However, this checksum is deprecated; an implementation SHOULD NOT use it, but should rather use the SHA-1 hash denoted with a usage octet of 254.
 The reason for this is that there are some attacks that involve undetectably modifying the secret key.
+If the string-to-key usage octet is 253 no checksum or SHA-1 hash is used but the authentication tag of the AEAD algorithm follows.

 ## Algorithm-specific Parts of Keys